 Treatment may involve control of the autoimmune reaction by suppressing the immune system.
 However, many of the drugs used to control the autoimmune reaction also interfere with the body's ability to fight disease, especially infections.

 Often, corticosteroids, such as prednisone, are given, usually by mouth.
 These drugs relieve inflammation as well as suppress the immune system.
-Corticosteroids given for a long time have many side effects (see Joint Disorders: Corticosteroids: Uses and Side Effects).
+Corticosteroids given for a long time have many side effects (see Sidebar 3: Corticosteroids: Uses and Side Effects).
 When possible, corticosteroids are used for a short time—when the disorder begins or when symptoms worsen.
 However, corticosteroids must sometimes be used indefinitely.

 Certain autoimmune disorders (such as multiple sclerosis and thyroid disorders) are also treated with drugs other than immunosuppressants and corticosteroids.
 Treatment to relieve symptoms may also be needed.

 Etanercept, infliximab, and adalimumab block the action of tumor necrosis factor (TNF), a substance that can cause inflammation in the body.
-These drugs are very effective in treating rheumatoid arthritis, but they may be harmful if used to treat certain other autoimmune disorders, such as multiple sclerosis.
+These drugs are very effective in treating rheumatoid arthritis and some other autoimmune disorders, but they may be harmful if used to treat certain other autoimmune disorders, such as multiple sclerosis.
 These drugs can also increase the risk of infection and certain skin cancers.

 Plasma exchange is used to treat a few autoimmune disorders.
-Blood is withdrawn and filtered to remove abnormal proteins such as antibodies.
+Blood is withdrawn and filtered to remove abnormal proteins such as autoantibodies.
 Then the filtered blood is returned to the person.

 Some autoimmune disorders resolve as inexplicably as they began.
 However, most autoimmune disorders are chronic.
 Drugs are often required throughout life to control symptoms.
 The prognosis varies depending on the disorder.